Rules

 - Features (70114063)

-For the feature table disallow 5 fields:
+For the Features table, disallow these five fields:

 System status Updated on